learn-co-curriculum/dsc-sequence-model-use-cases/README.md

 ## Introduction

-In this lesson, we'll learn about **_Sequence Models_**, and what makes them different from traditional Multi-Layer Perceptrons.
-We'll also examine some of the common things Sequence Models can be used for!
+In this lesson, you'll learn about **_Sequence Models_**, and what makes them different from traditional Multi-Layer Perceptrons.
+You'll also examine some of the common things Sequence Models can be used for!

 ## Objectives